ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 ```

 The program does not need a lot of introductions or explanations, but 2 points need a few words.

 The monster can move diagonally according to which direction it sees us, but it
-does not coming directly to us, as it chooses at random its next movement towards us.
+does not coming directly to us, as it chooses at random its next movement that wil bring it closer to us.
 The monster's detection of our direction is saved in variable `D` and it is translated as in the following picture

 ![Image](images/monster_chase/_monster_directions.svg)